 Also in Boyle County is the town of Perryville, just west of Danville , which is most noted for the Battle of Perryville State Historic Site.
 (Read more about Perryville.)
 One of the bloodiest battles of the Civil War was fought just 15 miles from Beaumont Inn.
 The site now is reputed to be one of the most pristine battlefields in the country because development, etc. has not destroyed the view shed or the site.
 The museum is well done.
 (Look for the quote from W. C. McChord, Helen’s great grandfather.)
 If you are up to it take the walk with brochure in had to get a fascinating insight to this battle which was mainly fought over the quest for water.
 Open April-October, Monday-Saturday, 9-5, Sunday 1-5.
 Perryville has several pre-Civil War buildings throughout the small town, many on US68W.

-Just a few miles away, to the east is the small town of Stanford, home of the William Whitley House State Historic Site.
-This circa 1780’s brick house, the first west of the Alleghenies, is another of my favorite house museums.
-The house and grounds are beautiful and the tour guides give one of the best tours I have ever seen.
+Just a few miles away, to the east is the small town of Stanford (photo at top and on right), home of the William Whitley House State Historic Site.
+This circa 1780s brick house, the first west of the Alleghenies, is another of my favorite house museums.
+The house and grounds are beautiful and the tour guides give one of the best tours we have ever seen.
 One fascinating aspect of the house is the W. W. laid in Flemish bond brick pattern on the front of the house.
 Also the site of the first circular, counterclockwise race tracks in America.
 Stanford is diligently restoring and refurbishing their Main Street.
 Check out their progress and visit the shops.
+Have lunch at Blue Bird, focusing on local food fresh from the nearby farms.
 US127S to US150S

 Springfield, Elizabeth Dedman’s hometown, has wonderful architecture and a great history.
 Main Street boasts the just unveiled Lincoln Statue—beautiful!
 Also on Main Street is the renovated Opera House, where you can pick up the brochure/map of the Historic Homes of Washington County.
 Some may be a bit hard to find but well worth the trouble.
 Springfield is the home of the Lincoln Homestead State Park, a 150 acre park on the original land settled by Abraham Lincoln’s parents with a replica of Thomas Lincoln’s cabin and the original cabin of Nancy Hanks plus blacksmith and carpenter shops of the period.
 US68W through Perryville to Springfield